 Born into a show business family on Nov.
-16, 1882 in Newport, R.I., Ince rose from failure as a stage actor to become the first film tycoon.
+16, 1882 in Newport, R.I., Ince rose from failure as a stage actor to success as the first film tycoon.
 He pioneered the system of moviemaking still in use today before he was carried off a yacht owned by newspaper mogul William Randolph Hearst, allegedly to be hospitalized for indigestion.
-Ince died several days later and his body was immediately cremated.
+Thomas Ince died several days later, his body immediately cremated.

-Even before the funeral, suspicions were mounting.
+Even before the funeral, suspicions mounted about his death.
 Hearst believed his mistress, Marion Davies, and Charlie Chaplin were having a love affair.
-Davies and Chaplin were also on the boat, and rumors surfaced that Hearst actually shot Ince by accident, intending to shoot Davies, Chaplin or both.
+Davies and Chaplin had joined them on the boat, and rumors surfaced that Hearst actually shot Thomas Ince by accident, intending to shoot Davies, Chaplin or both.

-But only in Hollywood could he make the films he yearned to make: westerns and Civil War dramas.
-He borrowed a suit from a friend and a large diamond ring from a jeweler and walked into the offices of the New York Motion Picture Company, which had opened a studio to make westerns on the West Coast.
+But only in Hollywood could Thomas Ince make the films he yearned to make: westerns and Civil War dramas.
+He borrowed a suit from a friend and a large diamond ring from a jeweler and walked into the offices of the New York Motion Picture Company.
+The firm had opened a studio to make westerns on the West Coast.
 He was hired.

-Ince sold out a few years later and formed Paramount Pictures with Adolph Zukor, then moved on to form his own studio again.
+Thomas Ince sold out a few years later and formed Paramount Pictures with Adolph Zukor.
+Then he moved on to form his own studio again.
 At Thomas H. Ince Studios he made a few memorable films, Anna Christie and Human Wreckage, but he lost power and influence to competing studios.

 A physician aboard the yacht, Dr. Goodman, diagnosed Ince as extremely ill.
-He was taken ashore by water taxi and by train to Los Angeles.
+A water taxi took him ashore and a train took him to Los Angeles.
 Ince got worse on the train and was taken off it at Del Mar, where he was treated at a hotel.
 He went home the next day, November 19, and died.

 The death certificate said he died of heart failure.
 But the front page of the Los Angeles Times ran headlines that said, “Movie Producer Shot on Hearst Yacht.”
 Those headlines soon disappeared, and the Hearst newspapers reported Ince had taken ill at Hearst’s home, San Simeon.
 A secretary aboard the yacht said he saw Ince bleeding from a bullet wound to the head.
 Ince’s body was quickly cremated and his wife, Nell, went to Europe.

-Rumors proliferated about what really happened: Hearst caught Chaplin and Davies in a compromising position and shot Ince by accident; Hearst poisoned Ince; Hearst hired an assassin to kill Ince; Hearst stabbed Ince in the heart with a hatpin.
+Rumors proliferated about what really happened: Hearst caught Chaplin and Davies in a compromising position and shot Ince by accident; Hearst poisoned Ince; an assassin hired by Hearst killed Ince; Hearst stabbed Ince in the heart with a hatpin.
 Adding to the confusion were the lies and denials told by Hearst’s guests – as well as evidence Hearst tried to silence Ince’s wife with a trust fund and Louella Parsons with a lifetime job.